≡ Menu

 Lastly…

-You may also hear native Chinese speakers refer to the dog as a Tang Quan, because it was a favored court dog during the Tang dynasty and will occasionally still be referred to as such.
+You may also hear native Chinese speakers refer to the dog as a Tang Quan because it was a favored court dog during the Tang dynasty and will occasionally be referred to as such.

 The Chow…

-Is not a dog for the inexperienced owner.
-He will devote himself to one individual and this is usually the person in charge of his discipline.
+It is not a dog for the inexperienced owner.
+He will devote himself to one individual, and this is usually the person in charge of his discipline.
 He needs a firm but fair hand that doesn’t mind taking a break to play now and again.

-He will be super protective of your whole family and any other pack members so be very, very aware that visitors to your home need to be introduced to you dog, and do not allow strangers to pet him on the street.
+He will be super protective of your whole family and any other pack members, so be aware that visitors to your home need to be introduced to your dog, and do not allow strangers to pet him on the street.

 And a series of degenerative eye conditions such as:

-If you do choose to purchase a Chow Chow puppy or better yet adopt a Chow rescue dog, be sure to also consider purchasing a pet insurance policy so that you won’t be on the “hook” for the full cost of treating your Chow if he does in fact become sick or injured later on in life!
+So needless to say, if you do choose to purchase a Chow Chow puppy or, better yet, adopt a Chow rescue dog, be sure also to consider purchasing a pet insurance policy so that you won’t be on the “hook” for the total cost of treating your Chow if he does become sick or injured later on in life!

 { 5 comments… add one }